 Kavanagh’s essential argument is that “those who have spoken out citing freedom of speech issues have missed one important piece of this puzzle.”
-That piece, allegedly, is that Daniel is an employee of the university and therefore bound to abide by the Interim State of New Jersey Policy Prohibiting Discrimination, Harassment, or Hostile Environments in the Workplace
+That piece, allegedly, is that Daniel is an employee of the university and therefore bound to abide by the Interim State of New Jersey Policy Prohibiting Discrimination, Harassment, or Hostile Environments in the Workplace, the Orwellian thought-control edict under which he was punished.
+That blatantly unconstitutional diktat outlaws “derogatory” or “demeaning” comments directed at members of a whole host of protected groups.
+By claiming that Daniel ought to abide by it, Kavanagh falls into the same trap as New Jersey Attorney General Peter Harvey, who upheld the university’s punishment.

 Moreover, claiming primacy for New Jersey’s policy over the Constitution also gives a dangerously privileged position to feelings.
-After all, the feelings of Professor Arlene Holpp Scala, to whom Daniel sent the e-mail that got him in trouble
+After all, the feelings of Professor Arlene Holpp Scala, to whom Daniel sent the e-mail that got him in trouble, are what triggered the punishment.
+She felt threatened—she wrote:

 Mr. Daniel’s message to me sounds threatening and in violation of our University’s non-discrimination policy.
 I don’t want to feel threatened at my place of work when I send out announcements that address lesbian issues.